 The Synergy Formula: Why 1 + 1 = 5

-When you combine your high-tech solution with our automated Missions, you create a feedback loop:
+Combining your tech solution with automated Missions creates a powerful feedback loop:

 - Fast Site -> More Crawls.